 The Prevalence of PEOs

 Using PEOs through the co-employment arrangement is becoming the business wave of the future due to its many benefits.
-In fact, the latest data from the National Association of Professional Employer Organizations shows that the more than 900 PEOs across the country serve a clientele that accounts for roughly 15 percent of all businesses with between 10 and 99 employees.
 Many large corporations are served by PEOs as well, since using a PEO is a great way to save money in the long run.
 However, many of NetPEO’s partner PEOs specialize in providing HR and accounting services to new and small businesses with as few as five employees.

 Benefits of the Co-Employment Relationship